 If you liked Aliens Among Us 1 and 2, you’ll like this one as much — Torchwood at its best.
 If you haven’t heard the first two, do yourself a favour and listen to all three at once — Torchwood at its best!
 There’s something in the darkness, but even when dysfunctional, Torchwood is ready.

-Aliens Among Us 3 (by Tim Foley, Joseph Lidster, Helen Goldwyn, James Goss; starring John Barrowman, Eve Myles, Kai Owen, Paul Clayton, Alexandria Riley, Jonny Green, Samantha Béart, Tracy-Ann Oberman) was released by Big Finish Productions in February 2018.
+Aliens Among Us 3 (by Tim Foley, Joseph Lidster, Helen Goldwyn, James Goss; starring John Barrowman, Tracy-Ann Oberman, Paul Clayton, Alexandria Riley, Jonny Green, Samantha Béart, Kai Owen, Tom Price, Eve Myles) was released by Big Finish Productions in February 2018.